JamesSkemp/words/content/post/creating-additional-testing-sites-in-apache-on-a-local-windows-computer.md

 +++
-title = "Creating additional testing sites in Apache, on a local Windows computer" summary = "It may happen that you'd like to test multiple sites on one machine.
+title = "Creating additional testing sites in Apache, on a local Windows computer" description = "It may happen that you'd like to test multiple sites on one machine.
 There's a number of ways to do this.
 Following our previous tutorial, Installing Apache to a Windows-based computer, locally, we can either dump additional folders in our Apache root, or we can create additional subdomains under localhost." draft = false comments = true date = "2006-02-18T09:44:00-06:00"